A Midsummer Meme's Dream: Investigating Market Manipulations in the Meme Coin Ecosystem: Artificial Growth Strategies

 \subsubsection{Advanced Detection Techniques}

 To strengthen our wash trading detection and provide more concrete evidence, we use the Dune Analytics API~\cite{dune_api} to collect detailed transaction data.
-This enables us to identify the specific traders (makers) involved in suspicious transactions on the days flagged by our initial methodology.
+This enables us to identify the traders (makers) involved in suspicious transactions on the days flagged by our initial methodology.
 We apply three different techniques to detect wash trading activities.

-\mypara{Zero-Risk Position.} Wash trading, by definition, involves zero-risk market manipulation where traders buy and sell without taking actual market risk.
-To detect this strong evidence of wash trading, we look for makers who bought and sold almost identical amounts of the same token on the same day.
-To account for slippage and transaction fees, we allow for a small 2\% difference between buy and sell volumes, consistent with methodologies used in previous works~\cite{la2023game}.
-This approach detects 958 manipulations (29.35\% of suspected cases), 271 involved tokens (71.88\% of suspected tokens), and 1,777 unique makers.
+\mypara{Zero-Risk Position.} Wash trading, by definition, is a zero-risk manipulation where traders buy and sell without taking actual market risk.
+Following the methodology established by~\cite{la2023game}, we look for makers who bought and sold almost identical amounts of the same token on the same day.
+To account for slippage and transaction fees, we allow for a small 2\% difference between buy and sell volumes, consistent with methodologies used in~\cite{la2023game}.
+This approach detects 989 manipulations (30.28\% of suspected cases), 276 involved tokens (72.82\% of suspected tokens), and 2,687 unique makers.

 \mypara{Circular Volume.} A strong indicator of wash trading is when nearly all trading volume comes from the same set of addresses acting as both buyers and sellers.
-Such a high concentration of volume among circular traders strongly suggests coordinated manipulation rather than genuine activity.
-Thus, we analyze instances where at least 99\% of daily trading volume is generated solely by makers who both bought and sold the token on the same day.
-This technique identifies 219 (6.71\%) suspicious activities involving 128 (33.95\%) tokens and 670 unique makers engaged in circular trading.
+Thus, inspired by the cyclical pattern analysis in~\cite{victor2021detecting}, we analyze instances where at least 99\% of daily trading volume is generated solely by makers who both bought and sold the token on the same day.
+This technique identifies 223 (6.83\%) suspicious activities involving 131 (34.56\%) tokens and 1,148 unique makers engaged in circular trading.

-\mypara{Persistent Manipulator Network.} The presence of persistent manipulator networks indicates organized and sustained efforts to manipulate the market.
-To uncover potential collusion networks, we examine whether the same makers participated in multiple wash trading events for the same token, focusing specifically on identifying \textit{persistent manipulators} who appeared in every detected wash trading day for a given token.
-This technique detects 37 manipulations involving 14 tokens and 55 unique makers.
+\mypara{Coordinated Manipulator Network.} To uncover potential collusion networks, we examine whether the same makers participated in multiple wash trading events for the same token, focusing specifically on identifying coordinated manipulators who appeared in every detected wash trading day for a given token.
+This technique detects 42 manipulations involving 17 tokens and 178 unique makers.